9 Things We Know About Stranger Things Season 3

 [Warning: There are lots of Stranger Things season two spoilers ahead.]

 Stranger Things season two is in the books, and like we all hoped, it turned out to be a worthy follow-up to an addictive debut season.
 Now, though, we’re left with plenty of questions, mysteries, and theories to chew on as the wait for a third season begins.
-But for everything we don’t know about what the next year of Stranger Things will bring us (such as an actual release date), there are more than enough things we do know to keep those fan theories coming well into 2018.
-Though it was only just greenlit for a third season by Netflix, new details have already begun to trickle out.
+But for everything we don’t know about what the next season of Stranger Things will bring us (such as an actual release date), there are more than enough things we do know to keep those fan theories coming well into 2018.
+Since it was officially greenlit for a third season by Netflix in December 2017, new details have been trickling out.
 Here’s everything we know about Stranger Things season three so far.